itsyedoggo/majorAssignmentTopic1/README.md

 ### To Compile and Run the Game Only (Skip Unit Tests)

-1. Open a terminal and navigate into the `src/` folder.
+1. In the `src/` folder, right click and navigate to "open in integrated teminal".
+Once clicked...
-2. Compile the game files into the `bin/` folder: javac -d ../bin Battle.java BattleArena.java BattleLogEntry.java Equipment.java GameCharacter.java RPGCombatMain.java RandomNumberGenerator.java Team.java
+2. Compile the following game files into the `bin/` folder (copy and paste the below code into the terminal): javac -d ../bin Battle.java BattleArena.java BattleLogEntry.java Equipment.java GameCharacter.java RPGCombatMain.java RandomNumberGenerator.java Team.java
 3. Navigate to the bin/ folder: cd ../bin